FabienFerrero/New_UCA/Code/LoRaWAN/README.md

 The code support also the AS923-2 bands (used in Vietnam).
-It can be defined in the beginning of the code : comment
+It can be defined in the beginning of the code :
->defined CFG_EU
-and uncomment
+Comment "define CFG_EU 1" and uncomment "define CFG_VN 1"
->defined CFG_VN

 8 channels have been tested in uplink and downlink with a RAK831 gateway using this config : https://github.com/FabienFerrero/New_UCA/blob/master/Misc/global_conf_AS923_2.json